Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The Metropolis dynamics

-Let~$W$ be an arbitrary non--empty subset of~$\cX$, let~$x$ belong to~$\cX$ and $y$ to~$W$.
-If~$x$ belongs to~$W^c$, then the set~$G_{x,y}(W)$ is the set of all oriented graphs on~$\cX$ such that $\bullet$\quad there is no arrow starting from a point of~$W$; $\bullet$\quad each point of~$W^c$ is the initial point of exactly one arrow; $\bullet$\quad for each point~$z$ in~$W^c$, there exists a path in the graph leading from~$z$ to~$W$; $\bullet$\quad there exists a path in the graph leading from~$x$ to~$y$.
+\begin{definition}[{[The graphs $G_{x,y}(W)$]}] Let $W$ be an arbitrary nonempty subset of $\cX$, let $x$ belong to $\cX$ and $y$ to $W$.
+If $x$ belongs to $W^c$, then the set $G_{x,y}(W)$ is the set of all oriented graphs on $\cX$ such that: